-The data constructed for gross value added and gross output, labour input, capital inputs, intermediate inputs and factor income shares (Chapters 2,3,4,5,6 and 7 respectively), are used to estimate TFPG during the period 1980 to 2017.
-Labour input is measured using total person worked (see, Chapter 4 for the detailed discussion).
-The series on growth rate in capital services is taken from Chapter 5.
+The data series at individual industry level constructed for gross value added and gross output, labour input, capital input, intermediate inputs and factor income shares (described in Chapters 2, 3, 4, 5, 6 and 7 respectively) are used to estimate TFPG during the period 1980 to 2018.
+Labour input is measured by using total person worked along with the labour quality index (see Chapter 4 for a detailed discussion).
+The series on growth rate in capital services forms the measure of growth in capital input (discussed in Chapter 5).
+TFPG estimation is done by using the gross output function framework (i.e. equation 8.7).
+It should be pointed out that an alternate set of estimates of TFPG obtained by using the value added function framework is also provided in the India KLEMS dataset for which real gross value added is taken as the measure of output and only the two primary inputs are considered, namely labour input and capital input.